ucdavis-bioinformatics-training/2022-Feb-Introduction-To-Python-For-Bioinformatics/python/python2.md

 # convert a decimal to a string
 # the print function can only print strings
+# anything that isn't a string needs to be converted to a string using the "str" method, to be able to print it.
 x = 45.5
 print("The number is: " + str(x))